 The more we drove, the more incoherent and aggressive sounding he became.
 “Don’t let me down!
 Just don’t let me down!
 Give her the meatballs and let her know!
 Can you do that?”
 The situation was sort of like that movie Collateral starring Tom Cruise as a hitman and Jamie Foxx as his taxi driver hostage, except Cruise’s character spoke kindly and didn’t sully Foxx’s cab.

-I began to explore my options: I knew if I told him to get out the car I might be in for a scrap.
+I was worried about my safety began to explore my options: I knew if I told him to get out the car I might be in for a scrap.
 I sized him up.
 He was taller and outweighed me by about at least 50 pounds.
 He also may have had drug-enhanced superpowers, like that guy in Florida, who passed up numerous fast food joints to eat a homeless man’s face.
 I began running red lights in hopes of getting stopped by the police.
 No luck.
 Man, what I wouldn’t have done to get pulled over, even for driving while black.

 I drove to the police station.
 He was oblivious the whole time.
 We got there and the damn place looked closed.
 But there was a mall next door.
 We went, and I played along with his craziness, “Let’s have some tacos before we get the meatballs.”
 I grabbed my phone and left the car, but he didn’t move.
 I sprinted into the food court and called the police.
 I tried to keep my breathing calm, or at least maintain some sort of dignity as a man.
 You know, they record these 911 calls.
 I whisper-yelled at the dispatcher, “I’m driving for Uber and there’s a crazy guy in my car!”